hlfilipe/Educa-VRDR/README.md

 ## First Steps:

-For installing everything for using VR headset on Windows
+For installing everything for using VR headset on Windows and your Smarphone.

-Meta Quest 3 glasses will need two softwares for installing and casting things.
+## Smartphone Apps

 ### **Install Meta Horizon App**
 Here we will introduce our credentials

   - **Sign in:** (Same account for Facebook and Meta Oculus)
     - mmlab2024vr@gmail.com
     - `******`
+  - When signing in, the app will ask you to introduce a code, that will be sent to:
+    - The mobile number that was set when the account was created.
+    - The Authenticator App you need to set up.
+>[!NOTE]
+>Since the account already exists you can choose between them.
+First, the recommendation is to choose the **Mobile number** since you did not set up the [Authenticator](#install-duo-mobile-for-authenticator) yet.
+  - If glasses are already connected to the same account, but in a different device (Not a new headset), is not needed to connect the glasses again.
+The Meta Horizon App will recognize them.

 ### **Install Duo Mobile for authenticator.**